 General-The Plan is a defined contribution 401(k) plan covering substantially all employees of Urban Outfitters, Inc. (the "Company") that have attained age 18.
-Effective March 1, 2010, the Plan has revised its requirements to allow eligible employees to participate in the Plan effective immediately upon completing six months of service.
-Prior to March 1, 2010, employees who were eligible to become participants in the Plan could do so after six months of service, but could only enter the Plan with the onset of the first fiscal quarter following the achievement of six months of service.
-The Plan is subject to the provisions of the Employee Retirement Income Security Act ("ERISA").
+Effective January 1, 2012 eligible employees are able to participate in the Plan upon completing ninety days of service.
+Prior to January 1, 2012, eligible employees were able to participate in the plan upon completing six months of service.
+The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").